Land

 Australia has the highest mammal extinction rate in the world.
 Since the arrival of the Europeans, 34 mammal species have become extinct in Australia.
 All of them existed nowhere else on earth.
 More than 100 mammal species in Australia are listed as either "near threatened" or "critical" by the International Union for Conservation of Nature.

 Legislation offers little protection.
-Since the Environmental Protection and Biodiversity Conservation Act passed in 1999, the list of threatened species and ecosystems has grown by more than a third – from 1,483 to 1,974.
+Since the Environmental Protection and Biodiversity Conservation Act passed in 1999, the list of threatened species and ecosystems has grown by half – from 1,483 to 1,974 in 2020 and 2,224 in 2024.
 Each threatened species continues to decline by 1% every year.

 References